Search here...

 Elephant's Arch in Pantelleria

-We absolutely adored our time in Pantelleria!
-Well, apart from the jellyfish.
+We absolutely adored our time in Pantelleria, which is why we’ve been twice.
 It’s a stunning island with sophisticated restaurants, great swimming spots, beautiful vineyards and delicious food and gorgeous wine – this is why you should visit Pantelleria!
 I can’t wait to go back.

 Pin this post